exoplatform/exo-documentation/docs/Manage-Space.rst

    -  Description: Interpersonal communication where a space groups are involved in exchange of ideas, skills and interests.
    -  Hidden: No
    -  Registration : Validation
-   -  Predefined Apps : Home, Documents, Tasks, Forum, Wiki, Calendar, Members, Space Settings
+   -  Predefined Apps : Home, Documents, Tasks, Forum, Wiki, Calendar, Members, Settings

-   You can redefine the space banner and the space avatar by mousing over and then clicking on |image29| allowing you to pick an image from your computer.
+   You can redefine the space banner and the space avatar by mousing over and then clicking on |SP-13| allowing you to pick an image from your computer.

    More details about how to redefine space banner and profile :ref:`here <Space-banner>`.